 observed regularities evolved and persisted despite the absence of top-down

 planning and control?
 Examples of such regularities include trade networks,

 socially accepted monies, market protocols, business cycles, and the common

 adoption of technological innovations.
 ACE researchers seek causal

 explanations grounded in the repeated interactions of agents operating in

-realistically rendered worlds.
+realistically rendered virtual worlds.
 Specifically, they try to understand whether

 A second primary objective is normative understanding: How can